GramGra07/RookieFtcRobotController24-25-FORK/README.md

 * Fixes a problem with Blocks: if the user closes a Block's warning balloon, it will still be closed next time the project is opened in the Blocks editor.
 * In the Blocks editor, an alert concerning missing hardware devices is not shown if all the Blocks that use the missing hardware devices are disabled.
 * Adds Blocks to support comparing property values CRServo.Direction, DCMotor.Direction, DCMotor.Mode, DCMotor.ZeroPowerBehavior, DigitalChannel.Mode, GyroSensor.HeadingMode, IrSeekerSensor.Mode, and Servo.Direction, to the corresponding enum Block.
-* Improves OnBotJava auto-import to correctly import classes when used in certain situations.
+* Improves OnBotJava org.firstinspires.ftc.teamcode.auto-import to correctly import classes when used in certain situations.
 * Improves OnBotJava autocomplete to provide better completion options in most cases.
   * This fixes an issue where autocomplete would fail if a method with two or more formal parameters was defined.
 * In OnBotJava, code folding support was added to expand and collapse code sections